olebole/irafdoc/doc/language.keep.rst

   variables, etc. defined during the execution of that task are discarded (in other words, the memory used by the task is freed).
   The <i>keep</i> command instructs the CL to retain the definitions after script termination.
-Only one level of <tt>"keep"</tt> is achieved, e.g., if a script with a keep is called from a higher level script, then when the higher level script terminates the task definitions will still be lost (unless this higher level script also uses <i>keep</i>).
+Only one level of <span style="font-family: monospace;">"keep"</span> is achieved, e.g., if a script with a keep is called from a higher level script, then when the higher level script terminates the task definitions will still be lost (unless this higher level script also uses <i>keep</i>).